#cw: implied cptsd

 “Baroness Harper of Reithwin,” the butler announced later that afternoon in the Shadowheart’s drawing room.

-Lady Hallowleaf and her cousin sat lazily inside, like a pair of lounging housecats.
+Lady Hallowleaf and her cousin sat lazily inside like a pair of lounging housecats.
 Vistri stepped in awkwardly next to the butler.

-The overzealous warmth of her friend’s greeting turned Vistri’s smile into a grimace.
-The consistency of such greetings was a little unnerving.
+The overzealous warmth in her friend’s greeting turned Vistri’s smile into a grimace.
+The consistency of such greetings lately was a little unnerving.
 Exuberant affection was worn well on other people, but it clashed with Jenevelle’s temperament.
 Whereas others melted with comfort, a happy Jenny was a bitter Jenny.
 A true mark of contentment in the viscount’s daughter was a biting wit shining under a gloomy expression.

-It was why Vistri loved her so.
+That's why Vistri loved her so.

 She stood up from the sofa to greet her once more unexpected guest, but her cousin didn’t do the same.
 He didn’t even look up from his book.

-Lady Hallowleaf cleared her throat.
+Jenevelle cleared her throat.

-“Oh, hello!” he said as though he hadn’t been giving offense, “What can we do for you?”
+“Oh, hello!” he said as though he hadn’t just been giving offense, “What can we do for you?”

 “Ow!
 What in the hells was that for?”